Relativity versus exchange currents in 16O(e,e'p): Introduction

 In an effort to explain the discrepancy, pion exchange current contributions were calculated in Ref. \cite{SRW94}.
-The authors included a seagull term, a pion-in-flight term, and an intermediate $\Delta$ creation term.
+The authors include a seagull term, a pion-in-flight term, and an intermediate $\Delta$ creation term.
 The seagull term is their dominant contribution.
-These terms were calculated within a continuum RPA model.
+These terms were calculated within a continuum random-phase approximation model.
 With reduction factors of 0.60 $p^{-1}_{1/2}\left(p\right)$ and 0.51 $p^{-1}_{3/2}\left(p\right)$ applied to the calculated response functions with exchange currents, the discrepancy among responses was mostly removed, although the resulting shapes as a function of missing momentum were not that good.
-This was somewhat surprising since the authors of Ref. \cite{BR91} predicted a small contribution from MEC.
-The authors of Ref. \cite{SRW94} do point out that different factors of 0.49 and 0.41 were required to fit $R_{LT}$ and cross sections for a previous experiment \cite{C91} at $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV).
+This was somewhat surprising since the authors of Ref. \cite{BR91} predicted a small contribution from meson-exchange currents (MECs).
+The authors of Ref. \cite{SRW94} do point out that different factors of 0.49 $p^{-1}_{1/2}\left(p\right)$ and 0.41 $p^{-1}_{3/2}\left(p\right)$ were required to fit $R_{LT}$ and cross sections for a previous experiment \cite{C91} at $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV).

 Therefore, the problem of different reduction factors appeared to be solved.
-But the puzzle continued with the later calculation of Ref. \cite{A99} where the authors address the unexpected success of the MEC.
-In this reference the outgoing proton is a solution to a complex optical potential, and the MEC are treated as in Ref. \cite{R79}, and hence, contain seagull, pion-in-flight and isobar graphs.
+But the puzzle continued with the later calculation of Ref. \cite{A99} where the authors address the unexpected success of the MECs.
+In this reference the outgoing proton is a solution to a complex optical potential, and the MECs are treated as in Ref. \cite{R79} and, hence, contain seagull, pion-in-flight and isobar graphs.
 The authors test the sensitivity of the MEC contribution by making calculations with two different optical potentials \cite{Schw82,CK80} and a Woods-Saxon based continuum shell model \cite{A92}.
-They find considerable sensitivity to the models, but in all cases the total contribution of MEC to $R_{LT}$ is far too small to eliminate the discrepancy between $R_{LT}$ and the other structure functions.
+They find considerable sensitivity to the models, but in all cases the total contribution of MECs to $R_{LT}$ is far too small to eliminate the discrepancy between $R_{LT}$ and the other structure functions.
 The resulting agreement with the data is unsatisfactory.